blfcweb/biggestlittlefc.github.io/dealers.md

 : The city of Reno (not the state) requires a temporary business license for exhibitors at conventions.
 The cost of this business license is included in your dealer's den space, and BLFC will provide you with the business license on Friday of the convention before business begins.
 Con staff will help you fill out the form; it's easy.
 Most of the information will be filled out for you.

 Tax Collection
 : All sales are subject to state and local sales tax ({{ page.price.taxrate }}%).
-At the end of the con, [accordion title="you must complete your sales taxes with the dealer den lead before you leave.
+At the end of the con, you must complete your sales taxes with the dealer den lead before you leave.
 Income tax will be your own responsibility in your own home state/country.
 Nevada has no income tax.

 Dealer's Assistants
 : Assistants of dealers will need to buy their own con badge to access the dealer's den.
 When submitting your application, indicate the names of your helpers, so their badges can read "dealer assistant."